Rudolph A. Marcus: Marcus theory of electron transfer

 Because electron transfer is such a broad, common, and essential reaction within nature, Marcus's theory has become vital within the field of chemistry and biochemistry.

 A type of chemical reaction linked to his many studies of electron transfer would be the transfer of an electron between metal ions in different states of oxidation.
 An example of this type of chemical reaction would be one between a divalent and a trivalent iron ion in an aqueous solution.
 In Marcus's time chemists were astonished at the slow rate in which this specific reaction took place.
 This attracted many chemists in the 1950s and is also what began Marcus's interests in electron transfer.
 Marcus made many studies based on the principles that were found within this chemical reaction, and through his studies was able to elaborate his electron transfer theory.
 His approach gave way to new experimental programs that contributed to all branches within chemistry and biochemistry.

+Later life and death

-As of his 100th birthday, he is still active doing research.
+As of his 100th birthday, he was still actively conducting research.
+He died at his home in Pasadena, California, on July 16, 2026, five days shy of his 103rd birthday.